 Despite the company seeking to break off its partnership with Jay Z, the Gold Jay Z fragrance is currently still on display on Perfumania’s website as part of its “featured brands”, which includes products from other famous figures, such as Rihanna, Jessica Simpson, Sofia Vergara, and even Donald Trump.
 The company has also stated that it will be winding down its partnership with the highly controversial presidential candidate, although the fragrance, Empire by Trump, is also still listed on Perfumania’s website.

 Super Lawyers named Illinois business trial attorney Peter Lubin a Super Lawyer in the Categories of Class Action, Business Litigation, and Consumer Rights Litigation.
 Lubin Austermuehle’s Illinois business trial lawyers have over a quarter of a century of experience in litigating complex class action, trademark and libel suits, consumer rights and many different types of business and commercial litigation disputes.
 Our Naperville and Aurora business trial lawyers handle emergency business law suits involving copyrights, trademarks, injunctions, and TROS, covenant not to compete, franchise, distributor and dealer wrongful termination and trade secret lawsuits and many different kinds of business disputes involving shareholders, partnerships, closely held businesses and employee breaches of fiduciary duty.
 We also assist businesses and business owners who are victims of fraud.
-You can contact us by calling (630) 333-0333 or our toll-free number (833) 306-4933.
+You can contact us by calling at 630-333-0333.
 You can also contact us online here.